 Unless you are addicted to washing up, you can get by with just one glass to taste with unless of course you have bubbles in the line up which require a flute or at least a Riedel Champagne glass.
-It is nicer to have glasses that suit the wine as many a delicate aroma can be lost in a glass too large or the wrong shape (for more information on glassware, go to Wine Diva)
+It is nicer to have glasses that suit the wine as many a delicate aroma can be lost in a glass too large or the wrong shape (for more information on glassware, click here)

 The secret is to have the wines lined up from the lighter to heavier wines.
 For example: have your Rieslings first, followed by Chardonnays, followed by Pinot Noir & Tempranillos, and finishing on Shiraz, dessert & fortifieds.
 What’s so secret about this?
 Well, I recommend that you taste everything before you let anyone else near them – just to make sure, you know.

 The reason that you serve them in order/ or write a number on them so that they can be tasted in order is to make sure that the wine tasted first do not overpower the wine tasted next.
-Just like you can lose the delicacy of a Riesling too large a glass with too large an opening, so can you lose it if you have just tasted a big oaky Chardonnay or worse, a Shiraz!
-The Riesling will taste quite neutral & skinny compared to the delicate floral with linear minerally acid if it was tasted first.
+Just like you can lose the delicacy of a Riesling in a too large a glass or one with too large an opening, so too can you lose it if you have just tasted a big oaky Chardonnay or worse, a Shiraz!
+The Riesling will taste quite neutral & skinny compared to the reality of its delicate floral notes with minerally acid that you would recognise if it was tasted first.

-At this point, it can get combatively competitive & you might want to keep it lighthearted by asking your friends to pick the order of the wines from a list rather than asking them to get into an indepth discussion about what a wine might be.
+At this point, it can get combatively competitive.
+One way to keep your wine tasting lighthearted is to ask your friends to place the wines from a list in order rather than asking them to get into an indepth discussion about what a wine might be.
 It is up to you, but even I avoid the party trick kind of event where you have to pick the grape, vintage, price & vineyard.
 Too much like my wine exams to be really fun!

 Finally, there is plenty of information available about the wines that you have chosen on the night so it is a nice touch to have something available just in case someone wants to read up.
 You never know, you, or your stuck-in-a-rut friend, might just find a new favourite wine.

-Just in case you are still stuck for inspiration here is an example just to kick you off:
+Just in case you are still stuck for inspiration for your next wine tasting, here is an example just to kick you off: